tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 TeX is a collection of programs and packages that allow you to typeset documents.
 LaTeX is a number of macros built on top of TeX.
-In :doc:`collaborating-on-manuscripts` we discussed Latex and its uses for producing laying out the content of our documents.
+In :doc:`collaborating-on-projects` we discussed Latex and its uses for producing laying out the content of our documents.

 Confusingly there are many different distributions of TeX, for example the dominant